logicalparadox/filtr/README.md

 // results == [ false, false, true, true, false ];
 ```

-#### Using Paths
+#### Using paths for deep matching

 Filtr also supports using paths for deep matching within a javascript object.
+Given the

-Given the following items, and sample queries.
+following items, and sample queries.

 ```js
 var dataComplex = [